openhab/openhab-addons/addons/binding/org.openhab.binding.pidcontroller/README.md

 *pidlowerlimit=-255 (the lower limit of the output of controller) *pidupperlimit=255 (the upper limit of the output of controller)

-* power: power On/Off the AVR.
-Receive power events.
-* volumeDimmer: Increase/Decrease the volume on the AVR or set the volume as %.
-Receive volume change events (in %).
-* volumeDb: Set the volume of the AVR in dB (from -80.0 to 12 with 0.5 dB steps).
-Receive volume change events (in dB).
-* mute: Mute/Unmute the AVR.
-Receive mute events.
-* setInputSource: Set the input source of the AVR.
-See input source mapping for more details.
-Receive source input change events with the input source ID.
-* displayInformation: Receive display events.
-Reflect the display on the AVR front panel.

 ## Full example

 *demo.Things: